JorjaFox/library/_source/_recaps/csi/dune-and-gloom.md

 * * *

-**Sanders** Actually, I've been working the case.
+**Sanders:** Actually, I've been working the case.
 And I think we're doing it all wrong.
-**Sidle** Cite your source.
+**Sidle:** Cite your source.

 * * *

-**Russell** [My cousin was] a really good kid.
+**Russell:** [My cousin was] a really good kid.
 But one summer he started telling me about this birdhouse that the neighbor had built across the street.
 He was convinced there was a camera inside it. [...]
 Got worse, too.
 Towards the end, he thought my glasses were cameras, and that I was recording his every move.
-**Sidle** What happened to him
+**Sidle:** What happened to him
-**Russell** Not a happy ending.
+**Russell:** Not a happy ending.
-**Sidle** Yeah, I know a little bit about that kid of sad ending myself.
+**Sidle:** Yeah, I know a little bit about that kid of sad ending myself.
 My mom.
-**Russell** I didn't know that.
+**Russell:** I didn't know that.
 I'm sorry.
-**Sidle** Me too.
+**Sidle:** Me too.